jimoe/repocli/README.md

 ## Practical usage

-`repocli edtitor <repo-name/alias>` works out of the box, but if you want to change directory or change terminal tab title this can only be done in the shell itself.
-I use **bash**, and here are som example usage in bash,
+`repocli editor <repo-name/alias>` works out of the box, but if you want to change directory or change terminal tab title this can only be done in the shell itself.
+I use **bash**, and here are som example usage you may put in your `.bashrc`

 ### Bash aliases